 How Zillow uses AI automation to improve its data management

 As data becomes richer and more complicated, it's impossible for human beings to monitor and manage all these massive data sets, said Steve Hsiao, senior director of data engineering at Zillow Group, the real estate service.

 Zillow is using AI in IT infrastructure to monitor and predict anomalous data scenarios, data dependencies and patterns in data usage which, in turn, helps the company function more efficiently.
-AI and automation are also being used for auto-scaling, intelligent query planning and cluster tuning, the process of optimizing the performance of a collection of servers used for running Hadoop infrastructure.
+AI and automation are also being used for auto-scaling, intelligent query and cluster tuning, the process of optimizing the performance of a collection of servers used for running Hadoop infrastructure.

 "Using AI is an effective way to identify data that's no longer being used, which we can then determine whether to offload to slower storage, compress or consider deleting," Hsiao said.
 AI techniques can also be used to tag statistics about data sets for query optimization.
 For example, Zillow uses an in-house AI system that detects anomalies to predict incorrect data or suspicious patterns of data generation.